MetPX/wmo_mesh/README.rst

   - update hostlist for actual addresses.

-any server running debian stretch is equivalent.
+Any server running Debian stretch is equivalent.
 Ubuntu 18.04 is fine also.
 Installation instructions will vary by distribution.

-things to install on debian:
+Things to install on Debian:

 - sudo apt install git vim python3-xattr python3-pip mosquitto

-- sudo apt install python3-paho-mqtt  # available on ubuntu >18.04, but not in debian stretch
+- sudo apt install python3-paho-mqtt  # available on ubuntu >18.04, but not in Debian stretch

 - use pip3 for what you cannot find in repositories::